The Pros and Cons of Switching to a Medicare Advantage Plan

-Pros and Cons to Medicare Advantage Plans
+Pros and cons to Medicare Advantage plans

 Depending on your health and any ongoing medical conditions that you have, it might make more sense to select a Medicare Advantage Plan rather than Original Medicare.

-Pros to Medicare Advantage Plans
+Pros to Medicare Advantage plans

 - Certain insurance companies that provide Medicare Advantage Plans offer plans with a no-cost ($0) premium.
 (However, there could be other costs to offset this “pro” though.
-For example, you might have to pay the Medicare Part B premium, prescription drug costs, coinsurance, copayments, and deductibles.)
+For example, you still have to pay the Medicare Part B premium, prescription drug costs, coinsurance, copayments, and deductibles.)

 - There is a yearly limit on out-of-pocket costs that you must pay for medical services under Medicare Advantage Plans.
 After you hit the limit, you don’t have to pay anything for covered services.
 (The limit varies between Medicare Advantage Plans.)

 - Some Medicare Advantage Plans offer benefits that aren’t offered under Original Medicare, such as dental coverage, vision coverage, hearing coverage, and even fitness memberships like SilverSneakers or Silver&Fit.